6 ways to include interactive product demos throughout the buyer’s journey

 So your prospect is now intrigued enough by your interactive tours to sign up for your free trial or freemium option—awesome!
 Bet you didn’t know that interactive demos are critical here as well.

-5. As a demo leave-behind
+5. As a post-call takeaway

 6. As a champion enablement asset

-Enabling your champions with a takeaway demo designed to appeal to their stakeholders helps you overcome this hurdle.
+Enabling your champions with a takeaway demo designed to appeal to their stakeholders helps you get over this hurdle.
 Once you have a champion who is excited about your product, perhaps because they’ve had a live sales demo or signed up for a free trial, you just need to give them the tools to sell to their own organization.

 Giving them an interactive guided demo tailored to their needs means they can show their internal decision-makers exactly how your product will solve a significant pain point, you’re that much closer to a deal.